 If at any time a Candidate becomes ineligible for an examination for whatever reasons after enrolment in that examination then they must inform the RACGP and withdraw.
 Failure to do this will be handled as per the Educational Misconduct Policy.

-All policies and procedures related to the General Practice Experience Pathway are available on our policy page.
+All policies and procedures related to the General Practice Experience Pathway are available at Fellowship Pathways Policy Framework.

 8.1 Access to published policy